 Stay tuned to learn 7 things you need to know about toenail fungus.

-Your susceptibility of getting infected increases with age.
+Your susceptibility to toenail fungus increases with age.
 Because it’s hard to detect at first, many people have it without even knowing.

-Though not a highly contagious infection, it is very important to keep in mind that toenail fungus can be transmitted in certain situations.
+Although toenail fungus isn’t a highly contagious infection, it’s very important to keep in mind that it can be transmitted in certain situations.

-There is no high risk by just being near someone with the fungus.
-However, there is a high probability of developing it by sharing socks, shoes, and nail clippers.
+There’s no high risk associated with just being near someone with the fungus.
+However, there’s a high probability of developing it by sharing socks, shoes and nail clippers.

 In addition, microorganisms can remain on shower surfaces and bathroom floors.
 That’s why you should be careful to wear shower shoes.
 It’s especially important to do so in public showers.

-It has been proven that certain healthy habits can help lower the risk of developing a fungus.
+It’s a fact that certain healthy habits can help lower the risk of developing toenail fungus.

-Besides not sharing personal hygiene items, it’s smart to keep nails clean, dry, and short.
+Besides not sharing personal hygiene items, you should keep your toenails clean, dry and short.